Frankly speaking, finding English-speaking jobs in Germany is not that difficult especially if you are looking for a job in the IT industry.

 You can do a quick search on your Chrome browser to see if the word “German” is present in the current job description.

 In case you do not find the word “German”, then you are all good and can apply for the job immediately.

 If you find the word, then it will probably tell you about the German language proficiency is needed for the job.

 In this case, it is better to just skip the job and move to the next one.

 Repeat this for each of these job posts and apply to the ones that satisfy your requirements.

 I penned this post mainly because I used to get this question asked several times a day on LinkedIn.

-There is no quick tips or hacks to find english speaking jobs in Germany.
+There are no quick tips or hacks to find English-speaking jobs in Germany.

 I hope this post helps you get your dream job in Germany.